Donate Sign Up for The Gist

 [email protected]

-Keitha joined the ABPC team as a lead coach in June 2022.
+Keitha joined the ABPC team as a lead instructional coach in June 2022.
 She grew up in Calhoun County, Alabama.
 She attended Jacksonville State University where she played softball, completed her undergraduate degree in Health, Physical Education, and Recreation, and completed her master's degree in Elementary Education.
 Through both degrees, Keitha attained a highly qualified status in reading pre-kindergarten through twelfth grade.
-She taught reading and math in various grades, ranging from second to eighth for thirteen years.
+Keitha has been involved with public education for 34 years.
+She taught reading and math in various grades, ranging from second to eighth for fifteen years.
 Throughout her tenure as a classroom teacher, Keitha was named Teacher of the Year three times and was a top-three finalist for the JSU Teacher Hall of Fame.

 In 2006, Keitha became a Regional Instructional Coach with the Alabama Reading Initiative Project for Adolescent Literacy.
 She retired from that position in 2016 and was hired as an adjunct instructor and supervisor at her alma mater, Jacksonville State University.
-For the past six years, she has taught various educational courses in the Department of Curriculum and Instruction and became a paramount factor in the edTPA portfolio instruction and development for student interns to obtain their teaching certification.
+There, she taught various educational courses in the Department of Curriculum and Instruction and became a paramount factor in the edTPA portfolio instruction and development for student interns to obtain their teaching certification.

-Keitha has been married to her high school sweetheart, Brian, for thirty-two years.
-They have two daughters.
-In her spare time, she enjoys coaching competitive gymnastics, watching college football and basketball, traveling, and doing yard work.
+Keitha has been married to her high school sweetheart, Brian, for thirty-four years.
+They have two daughters and three grandchildren.
+In her spare time, she enjoys family time, coaching competitive gymnastics, watching college football and basketball, traveling, and doing yard work

 A+ College Ready